 Patios can be made from a variety of materials, including concrete, porcelain, limestone, sandstone, slate, granite and more.
 The quality of materials varies greatly, and as you’d expect, this then impacts the cost.

-Similar to patio, the cost of decking is going to depend on the type of decking you opt for.
+Similar to patios, the cost of decking is going to depend on the type of decking you opt for.

 Another big difference to consider is that not all decking is created equal.
 With timber decking, there is a tremendous amount of prep work involved prior to installation to ensure the deck won’t rot.
-Even if the deck is purchased pre-treated, it will need continual expensive maintenance over time.
+Plus, timber decking adds less value to a property than composite decking due to its shorter lifespan and higher maintenance costs.

 Composite decking arrives ready to install with no treatment or surface maintenance required, other than an occasional gentle clean.
 The colour is also added at the time of manufacturing, which means no shelling out on painting your deck at the time of installation or over time.